frc971/971-Robot-Code/documentation/aos/docs/flatbuffers.md

 type using the regular generated flatbuffer API and a `FromFlatbuffer()` method which attempts to copy the specified flatbuffer into the current object.

+The `FromFlatbuffer()` method works on both the "raw" flatbuffer type, as well as on the [Flatbuffer Object API](https://flatbuffers.dev/flatbuffers_guide_use_cpp.html) (i.e. the `FlatbufferT` types).
+When copying flatbuffers from the object-based API, we apply the same semantics that that the `Pack()` method does in the raw flatbuffer type.
+Namely, all non-table fields will be set:

+ * Scalar fields are always populated, even if their value is equal to the default.
+ * Vectors are set to zero-length vectors if there is no data in the vector.
+ * Strings are set to the empty string if there is no data in the string.

+These limitations are a consequence of how flatbuffers are represented in the object API, and is not an issue when copying from regular flatbuffer types.
+For copying from raw flatbuffer objects (which is what most existing code uses), these caveats do not apply, and there is no loss of information.

 ### Sample Usage

 The below example constructs a table of the above example `TestTable`: